Sevastopol International Airport: Russian military control

-On 28 February 2014, Ukraine's acting Interior Minister Arsen Avakov said that that the airport had been blocked by Russian Military personnel, and unidentified armed men were patrolling the area.
+On 28 February 2014, Ukraine's acting Interior Minister Arsen Avakov said that the airport had been blocked by Russian Military personnel, and unidentified armed men were patrolling the area.
 He said through his Twitter account that, "I can only describe this as a military invasion and occupation".

 Neither the Russian Foreign Ministry nor the Russian defense ministry responded to requests for comment.

 11 March 2014, a website was established by the military personnel to report directly on current and former events in the airfield.
 According to the website, there had been a fire at the airfield in military area (воинская часть, Military Unit Number, А-4515) where electrical equipment was stored, with some unknown soldiers guarding it.
 The site was updated several times, and discontinued in 2016.

-14 March 2014, Ukrainian Colonel Yuliy Mamchur made an appeal on YouTube to the Ukraine government, requesting written orders to all the Ukrainian troops on the Crimean peninsula.
-If he did not receive the orders, he said that the 204th tactical brigade was going to fight, even if facing likely defeat.
+14 March 2014, Ukrainian Colonel Yuliy Mamchur made an appeal on YouTube to the Ukrainian government, requesting written orders to all the Ukrainian troops on the Crimean peninsula.
+If he did not receive the orders, he said that the 204th Tactical Aviation Brigade was going to fight, even if facing likely defeat.

-The 204th tactical brigade had been deployed in Belbek since December 2007 in the military area number A4515 (воинская часть A-4515).
+The 204th Tactical Aviation Brigade had been deployed in Belbek since December 2007 in the military area number A4515 (воинская часть A-4515).

-After 2014, a 38th fighter regiment of the Russian 27th Mixed Aviation Division, flying Su-27s and Su-30s, was established at Belbek, but relocated to Russia after explosions in August 2022.
+Following the 2014 annexation of Crimea by the Russian Federation, a 38th fighter regiment of the Russian 27th Mixed Aviation Division, flying Su-27s and Su-30s, was established at Belbek, but relocated to Russia after explosions in August 2022.

 The 23rd Fighter Aviation Regiment (23 IAP) from Dzyomgi Airport of the Russian Air Force were deployed here from April 2022 flying the Sukhoi Su-35S.

-On 1 Oct 2022 an explosion was reported which Russian news agency TASS reported as due to an aircraft which ran off the runway while landing, without damaging the airfield.
+On 1 October 2022 an explosion was reported, which Russian news agency TASS reported as due to an aircraft which ran off the runway while landing, without damaging the airfield.

-Renovation plans
+In January 2017, the company managing the airport presented public plans to open a new temporary terminal with a capacity of 300,000–400,000 passengers by 2018, with a full-size terminal to follow by 2019 or 2020.
+The plans were not carried out.

-In January 2017, the company managing the airport presented public plans to open a new temporary terminal with a capacity of 300,000 - 400,000 passengers by 2018, with a full-size terminal to follow by 2019 or 2020.
-In the event, the plans were not carried out.
+On 15 May 2024, Ukraine launched a missile strike against the airbase reportedly destroying two MiG-31 fighter jets on the ground, wounding 11 soldiers and igniting a fire at a fuel and lubricant depot serving the airbase.